markyoder/wasp_clone/wasphive/README.md

 The [Input Assistance Details](#input-assistance-details) section provides descriptions and details of the rules that can be used by NEAMS Workbench for input assistance and autocompletion.

-In this document, the term ***input*** is used when referring to a file is to be validated, and ***schema*** is used when referring to the file that describes the definition and rules against which the input is validated.
+In this document, the term ***input*** is used when referring to a file that is to be validated, and ***schema*** is used when referring to the file that describes the definition and rules against which the input is validated.
 Currently, schema files must be written in the SON syntax.
 We will be using the SON syntax for example input files in this document as well.